beataaldridge - stock.adobe.com

 As someone who has written about the channel for such a long time, I’ve always believed in its resilience and ability to transform or adapt to nearly any situation.
 In any case, it’s always been hard to see the reasoning for why it should cease to exist.
 Manufacturers simply aren’t capable of dealing direct with all their prospective customers.
 Why would they want to?
 It’s just too much hassle and takes far too much away from their core focus.

 Even when the cloud started to emerge and that was predicted to kill the channel stone dead, there were reasons for thinking otherwise.
-Just as it was with solutions, where channel partners put together all the constituent parts that best suit their customers and supported them, so it was increasingly likely that cloud services and solutions would require something similar.
+Just as it was with solutions, where channel partners put together all the constituent parts that best suited their customers and supported them, so it was increasingly likely that cloud services and solutions would require something similar.

 So I am very happy to wholeheartedly endorse the recent remarks from Carolyn April, senior director of industry analysis at CompTIA, when she told MicroScope: “I’m sure you’ve been to a million events over the course of the past number of years where there’s always some keynote speaker who gets up and tells you that the channel’s demise is coming.
 Well, I want to call BS on that, because it hasn’t happened yet and I’ve been around for a long time.”